 - Share some of the struggles you have in this area and what tools you use to break free from the comparison habit.

-For a really great read on the subject I would encourage you hop on over to The Connected Life and read Soul Crushing Comparisons and How to Refocus.
+For a really great read on the subject I would encourage you hop on over to Becoming Minimalist and read A Helpful Guide To Stop Comparing Yourself to Others.

 Now it’s your turn